 - We hope this virtual tour gives you an idea of what things look like in the FBC.
-We strive to give exceptional care to you and your new baby. - See our calendar for class times and dates (offered inperson or virtually via Zoom): echn.org/events - Talk to your Provider if you have any concerns. - If you have any questions or need more information, please email or call: Betsy Crayton, Perinatal Education Coordinator ecrayton@echn.org or 860-647-4790.
+We strive to give exceptional care to you and your new baby.
+We thank you for your patience during this difficult time. - See our calendar for class times and dates (offered virtually via Zoom until we can resume in person classes): echn.org/events - Talk to your Provider if you have any concerns. - If you have any questions or need more information, please email or call: Betsy Crayton, Perinatal Education Coordinator ecrayton@echn.org or 860-647-4790.